OpenModelica/OpenModelica/UsersGuide/source/debugger.rst

 ------------------------

 This section gives a short description how to get started using the algorithmic debugger in OMEdit.
-See section :ref:`omedit-settings-simulation` for further details of debugger options/settings.
-The Algorithmic Debugger window can be launched from Tools->Windows->Algorithmic Debugger.
+See section :ref:`omedit-options-simulation` for further details of debugger options.

 Adding Breakpoints
 ~~~~~~~~~~~~~~~~~~